Benton’s Jewelers street clock was located at 3216 NE 45th Street just east of the Union Bay Place intersection.

 The 1981 preservation ordinance was a thematic-group nomination of Seattle street clocks as historic landmarks.
 The clocks were described along with the history of Joseph Mayer and Seattle’s gold rush prosperity which created a Diamond District in downtown.
 As prominent features of the streetscape, the clocks convey their significance as part of Seattle’s history and personality.
 The legacy of Joseph Mayer still graces Seattle streets.

 The clock at the former F.X.
-McRory’s at King Street & Occidental Ave, one block west of the train station, is also in a construction zone though only the lower half of the clock is boxed for its protection.
+McRory’s at King Street & Occidental Ave, one block west of the Amtrak station, was also in a construction zone as of 2020.
+The clock’s owner, Mick McHugh, donated it to Seattle University, where the clock was set up in October 2025.

 Locations of Seattle street clocks

 The Benton’s Jewelers clock is the only street clock in northeast Seattle.
-The Benton’s Jewelers clock is being rehabbed and stored during construction of a new seniors-residential building to be completed by the year 2024.
+The Benton’s Jewelers clock was rehabbed and stored during construction of the new seniors-residential building at the site, 3200 NE 45th Street.

 North of downtown/proper, in the South Lake Union area, is the Mayer clock at 406 Dexter Ave North (northeast corner of Harrison Street), former site of the Mayer clock factory.